Quansight/Quansight-website/apps/labs/posts/jupyter-everywhere.md

 [UrlResolver]: https://jupyterlab.readthedocs.io/en/stable/api/classes/rendermime.RenderMimeRegistry.UrlResolver.html
 [PR17784]: https://github.com/jupyterlab/jupyterlab/pull/17784
 [PR1707]: https://github.com/jupyterlite/jupyterlite/pull/1707

-Once we were able to allow swapping the URL resolver with our own in JupyterLab, and the JupyterLab version that JupyterLite is based on was updated to support this, this was ported to JupyterLite pretty easily – the `resolveUrl` function for JupyterLite was updated to base64-encode the data for popular image file formats, allowing them to be rendered correctly within the notebook interface.

 <!-- mention the PRs that addressed these issues upstream in the above paragraphs -->